ned14/outcome/doc/md/03-tutorialB.md

-and generic utility class allowing perhaps too much unwise customisation in the hands of its users, so Outcome also provides a family of more hard coded and deliberately less flexible refinements to `expected<T, E>` called `outcome<T>` and `result<T>` the use of which ought to generate lower overhead.
+and generic utility class allowing perhaps too much unwise customisation in the hands of its users, so Outcome also provides a family of more hard coded and deliberately less flexible refinements to `expected<T, E>` called `outcome<T>` and `result<T>` the use of which ought to generate more maintainable code bases and require less typing of boilerplate by the programmer.
-These less flexible refinements are likely much better suited to large code bases, encourage users to not unintentionally write bad practice code and come with the big advantage of requiring you to type less boilerplate during use.

-This tutorial is therefore split into two parts.
-The first part (\ref tutorial_expected "part A") provides a broad overview of error handling in C++ in general and how `expected<T, E>` will contribute to that big menu of error handling design patterns available to the C++ programmer.
+This tutorial is therefore split into three parts:
+1. The first part (\ref tutorial_expected "part A") provides a broad overview of error handling in C++ in general and how the `expected<T, E>` proposed for standardisation will contribute to that big menu of error handling design patterns available to the C++ programmer.
+This part isn't relevant to Outcome the library, but places it in context.
-The second part (part B) describes why you probably ought to not use unrestricted `expected<T, E>` in any real world code base and why you ought to use the refinements of `outcome<T>` or `result<T>` instead.
+2. The second part (part B, this part) describes why you probably ought to not use unrestricted `expected<T, E>` in any real world code base and why you ought to use the refinements of `outcome<T>` or `result<T>` instead.
+3. The third part (part C) walks you through using Outcome's refinements `outcome<T>` and `result<T>`.
+Usage is very similar to Expected, but with less typing and more convenient extensions.

 <hr><br>